What is a Dislocated Shoulder?

 The most urgent matter for a recently dislocated shoulder is to ensure that your nerves or blood supply are not compromised.

-If your shoulder did not relocate itself naturally, it important to promptly head to hospital for an emergency X-ray to exclude fractures.
+If your shoulder did not relocate itself naturally, it important to promptly head to the hospital for an emergency X-ray to exclude fractures.
 You will then have your shoulder reduced to its normal position by the emergency doctors.

 PHASE II - Pain Relief.
 Minimise Swelling & Injury Protection